pmuens/serverless-book/README.md

 # :zap: The Serverless Book

-A Book about the [serverless.com](http://serverless.com) framework that covers Serverless v1.
+A Book about the [Serverless Framework](http://serverless.com) that covers Serverless v1.

 ## Table of contents